jal65/docker-alpine-base/README.md

 + [Package mirrors deliverd by Fastly CDN courtesy of Gliderlabs](http://gliderlabs.com/blog/2015/09/23/fastly-cdn-speeds-up-alpine-package-installs/)

-## Test Drive, Iterate for a new image interactively and record in a new Dockerfile
+## Test Drive, Iterate for a new image

+*Interactively test commands and such then record in a Dockerfile for a new project*

 ### Build or run with docker-compose
 ```shell